LONDON FILM WORKS

 8 Participants

-“Working with the actors was a completely new experience for me.
+“Working with actors was a completely new experience for me.
 I especially valued the guidance on blocking and performance, which made me more confident in giving direction ”

 Aishani